 #6 NEUROPEPTIDE Y

-Neuropeptide Y (NPY) is a hormone produced by cells in the brain and nervous system.
-It is produced in higher amounts when a person is stressed and causes binge eating.
+Neuropeptide Y (NPY) is a hormone in the brain and nervous system produced by cells.
+When a person is stressed, it is produced in higher amounts and causes binge eating.

 You can decrease the amount of NPY in your body by increasing the amount of protein in your body and eating on a regular basis (and not fasting).